5 Reasons - Why Do We Use Printed Circuit Boards

 This has made this piece of technological hardware a cost-effective way to manufacture other appliances and devices, without compromising on their quality or effectiveness.
 It is in fact partly for this reason that the cost of electronics has fallen significantly in recent times, thereby making them more affordable to almost everyone.

 The title here refers here to the fact that the circuits could be increased in complexity and function, as per the necessary requirement.

-The manufacture of multi-layer printed circuit boards were a real game changer for the industry, as the industry could now compress large circuits into a small area, thereby saving on space requirements.
+The manufacture of multi-layer printed circuit boards was a real game-changer for the industry, as the industry could now compress large circuits into a small area, thereby saving on space requirements.

 5. Energy Efficient

 When it comes to the usage of wires, one major problem is that of energy needs.